University of New Orleans Panhellenic Association Recruitment Rules

 email.
 High school students and potential UNO students are included in this group.

-All sorority women are required to set their Facebook profiles to private by the beginning
+All sorority women are required to set all social media to private by the beginning

 of Pre-Recruitment Silence.
-By this date all sorority women, other than New Student
+By this date all sorority women including New Student

 Orientation Leaders and Coordinators, Krewe Leaders, Resident Assistants, Student

-Government Executive Board and Student Activities Council Executive Board must also enable
+Government Executive Board and Student Activities Council Executive Board must enable

 Facebook privacy settings that will prevent potential new members from viewing any

-group projects, etc.).
-This includes all types of communication, including verbal,
+etc.).
+This includes all types of communication, including verbal, written, printed,

 c.
 Strict Silence is the period in which there will be no contact between potential